859th Special Operations Squadron

 The 859th Special Operations Squadron is a reserve unit of the United States Air Force.
 It was first activated in October 1942 as the 517th Bombardment Squadron, when the Army Air Forces replaced National Guard observation units that had been mobilized and were performing antisubmarine patrols off the Atlantic coastline.
 A month after its activation, the squadron was redesignated the 12th Antisubmarine Squadron.
 In August 1943, the Army Air forces began turning the antisubmarine patrol mission over to the Navy and the squadron moved to California, where, as the 859th Bombardment Squadron, it formed the cadre for the 492d Bombardment Group.

 After deploying to England, the 492d entered the strategic bombing campaign against Germany, but in three months of combat, suffered the most severe losses of an Eighth Air Force bomber group.
 The 492d Group was withdrawn from combat in August 1944, and the 859th moved on paper to replace the 788th Bombardment Squadron, which was engaged in Operation Carpetbagger, dropping agents and supplies behind German lines, primarily in France.
 As American forces advanced in France, this special operations mission diminished.
 The squadron moved to Italy, where it performed the same mission in the Balkans and Italy.
 The squadron was inactivated in Italy in October 1945.

+The squadron was redesignated the 859th Special Operations Squadron and activated in 2016 as an associate of the 524th Special Operations Squadron, performing the Non-Standard Aviation mission.